5 Most Common Citizenship Types

 Finnish nationality law grants citizenship by descent to individuals with Finnish ancestors until the third generation.
 If you have a Finnish parent or grandparent, you can add Finnish citizenship to your current citizenship, provided your eligible relative received their citizenship by birthright.

-While Tunisian citizenship by descent law isn’t as inclusive as Italian or Polish law, it extends beyond parents.
+Tunisian citizenship by descent law may not be as inclusive as Italian or Polish law but it does still extend one generation beyond parents.
 In most cases, individuals with a natural-born Tunisian mother, father, or grandfather receive Tunisian citizenship at birth.

 - Ireland